pwall567/kjson-test/README.md

 Floating point numbers are those with a decimal point, or using the scientific notation (e.g. 1.5e20).
-Many decimal floating point numbers can not be represented with complete accuracy in a binary floating point system, so the `json-kotlin-test` library converts all such numbers to `BigDecimal`.
+Many decimal floating point numbers can not be represented with complete accuracy in a binary floating point system, so the `kjson-test` library converts all such numbers to `BigDecimal`.
 This means that tests on floating point numbers must use `BigDecimal`, or `ClosedRange<BigDecimal>`, or `Collection<BigDecimal>`.